47degrees/arrow-slides/src/main/arrow-meta.md

     * #compiler
     * #lang-proposals

+Note:

+[Amanda]

+... thanks to Kotlin Compiler team and Community that helped us.
+The main channels were arrow-meta, compiler and lang-proposals.
+We are actively working on arrow-meta channel.

 ---

 ## Thanks!

 ![47 Degrees](css/images/47deg-logo.png)

+Note:

+[Raquel]

-### 47 Degrees for sponsoring and pushing the development of Meta and Arrow
+Thanks to 47 Degrees for sponsoring and pushing the development of Meta and Arrow

 ---